HaniAmmar/Qentem-Engine/README.md

 ## Tests

-There are over 23k lines of code for testing; 5 times the library.
-To run the tests that take less than 0.01s to finish:
+The test suite includes over 23k lines of code, more than five times the size of the library itself, and completes in less than 0.01 seconds.

 -   gcc/clang